-Amidst vital negotiations, 15 organisations highlight the urgent issue of soil degradation in Europe and set out key recommendations to support continuous negotiations for an effective Soil Monitoring Law.
-As EU institutions progress with shaping this law, we collectively urge them to strive towards the most ambitious law possible and set the course towards achieving healthy soils across Europe by 2050.
+Amidst vital negotiations, 15 organisations highlight the urgent issue of soil degradation in Europe and a set of key recommendations, as negotiations continue for an effective Soil Monitoring Law to tackle the issue.
+As interinstitutional negotiations progress, we collectively urge the EU institutions to strive towards the most ambitious law possible and set the course towards achieving healthy soils across Europe by 2050.